Vizonex/pyllparse/README.md

 ## New Features
-- Throw me an issue if typescript llparse introduces something new that you want for me or another contributor to try and implement just seeing llparse add new features is nothing but exciting to me.
+- Throw me an issue if typescript llparse introduces something new that you want for me or another contributor to try and implement just seeing llparse add new features is exciting to me.

 - If you want a feature that typescript llparse doesn't have, be sure to try making a pull request over there as well and not just here, there's a good chance they will appericate you for helping over there too and your helping make llhttp better by doing so. :)